South Cambie, Vancouver

 Eric Hamber Secondary (8-12 Public)

-One of Vancouver's most sought-after public high schools, located right in the neighborhood.
-Strong academics, arts programs, athletics, and a dedicated IB pathway make it a draw for families across the city.
+One of Vancouver's most sought-after public high schools.
+Strong academics, arts, athletics, and an IB pathway.

 Post-Secondary & Nearby Options